good

 Customizable real-time protection

-You can take a closer look at real-time protection by clicking on the "Security" tab in the menu.
-In the "Core Shields" area, you can toggle the File, Behavior, Web, and Mail shields on or off.
+To access the program's real-time protection features, click on the "Security" tab in the menu.
+In the "Core Shields" area, you can toggle File, Behavior, Web, and Mail shields on or off.
 Additional options for each of these can be found under settings.
-These include the ability to instruct the program to automatically check your incoming and outgoing emails or to block Web attacks and unsafe downloads.
+These include the ability to instruct the program to automatically check your incoming and outgoing emails or to block web attacks and unsafe downloads.

-Some real-time protection features are only made available to paying subscribers.
-These include ransomware protection, which defends you against extortion attacks, a particularly nefarious type of malware that encrypts your data, only returning access to it for a fee.
-Webcam protection too, which prevents unauthorized access to your webcam and microphone, is likewise only offered to users of the premium version.
+Some real-time protection features are only available to paying subscribers.
+These include ransomware protection, which defends you against a very sinister type of malware that encrypts your data, only returning access to it for a ransom.
+Webcam protection, which prevents unauthorized access to your webcam and microphone, is likewise only offered to users of the premium version.

 User-defined firewall